sharpjd/LogicSymbolsShortcutsAHK/README.md

 # Description
-Small AHK script to make typing logical symbols easier via some intuitive FN + letter key shortcuts (or Right Alt and Right Control).
+Small AHK script to make typing logical symbols easier via some intuitive FN + letter key shortcuts (and various mostly abandoned keys on the keyboard such as RCtrl, RAlt, RShift)

 # Usage
-Download the entire repository and run the .EXE or download from the releases section (on the right-hand side of the page) and run the .exe
+Download from the releases section (on the right-hand side of the page) or download the entire repository and run the .EXE The instructions will be displayed upon the app opening.

 You can also just double-click the .ahk file to run it if you have AHK installed.